FarronF/limerick-council-meetings/meetings/2024/10/21-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of The Metropolitan District of Limerick - 16th September 2024.md

 units in total in the Metropolitan District which represents 10.7% of the total build and

-acquisition completions in the same timeframe.---
+acquisition completions in the same timeframe.
+---
 6

 **LIMERICK**